neevets/drew-docs/legal/privacy.md

 ## 1) Data Controller

-Drew is operated by the Drew team.
+Drew is operated by its independent developer.

-If any statement in this policy appears unclear or inaccurate, please contact us through our support server.
+For questions or data-related requests, please contact us through the official support server.

 ---

 ## 2) Information We Collect

-We only collect data that is required to operate core bot functionality, including:
+We collect only the data necessary to operate core bot functionality, including:

 - Discord User IDs
 - Server (Guild) IDs
-- Channel IDs and role references used in configuration
+- Channel IDs
+- Role IDs
-- Feature configuration data and moderation settings
+- Configuration settings and moderation preferences
+- Logs of moderation actions, including associated timestamps of related events
-- Command usage metadata (for example, timestamps and feature activity events)
+- Command usage metadata necessary for functionality and reliability

 ---

-## 3) Information We Do Not Collect
+## 3) Message Content

-Drew does **not** intentionally collect or retain:

-- Message content or chat logs
-- Sensitive personal information
-- Profile data beyond what Discord provides temporarily through its API for normal operation
+Drew does not store message content unless explicitly required for moderation or security functionality enabled by a server administrator.

+If such functionality is enabled, message data is processed strictly for moderation or security purposes.

 ---

-## 4) Why We Use This Data
+## 4) Purpose of Data Processing

-We use collected information strictly to:
+We process collected data strictly to:

-- Provide, maintain, and improve Drew features
+- Provide and maintain Drew functionality
-- Save user/server settings requested by administrators
+- Store server configuration settings
-- Enable feature analytics, status checks, and bot reliability improvements
+- Enable moderation and anti-nuke systems
+- Improve reliability and detect abuse
-- Diagnose technical issues and maintain service integrity
+- Diagnose technical issues

-We do **not** sell personal data, and we do not disclose collected data to third parties for marketing.
+We do not sell personal data.
+We do not share data with third parties for marketing purposes.

 ---

-## 5) Data Retention
+## 5) Legal Basis (Where Applicable)

-We retain data only as long as necessary for functionality, security, and legitimate operational needs.

-If specific data is no longer required, it is deleted or anonymized when reasonably possible.
+Where applicable under data protection laws, data processing is based on:

+- Legitimate interest in providing secure and reliable bot services
+- Performance of a service requested by server administrators

 ---

+## 6) Data Retention

+We retain operational data only as long as necessary for functionality, security, and legitimate operational needs.

+Data that is no longer required is deleted or anonymized where reasonably possible.

+---

-## 6) Data Security
+## 7) Data Security

-We apply reasonable technical and organizational safeguards to protect stored information, including:
+We apply reasonable technical and organizational safeguards, including:

 - Restricted system access
-- Controlled infrastructure access for maintenance
+- Controlled infrastructure access
-- Standard security practices designed to reduce unauthorized access risk
+- Standard security practices to reduce unauthorized access risks

-No platform can guarantee absolute security, but we continuously work to protect data responsibly.
+While we take security seriously, no system can guarantee absolute protection.

 ---

-## 7) Data Requests and Deletion
+## 8) Data Requests

-If you want to request access to your stored data or ask for data deletion, contact us through our support server.
+You may request access to or deletion of data associated with your Discord account or server by contacting us through the support server.

-To process requests safely, we may require proof that you control the relevant Discord account or server.
+We may require reasonable verification to confirm account or server ownership before processing such requests.

 ---

-## 8) Policy Changes
+## 9) Policy Changes

-We may update this Privacy Policy from time to time.
+We may update this Privacy Policy periodically.

-When changes are made, we will update the "Last updated and effective" date at the top of this page.
-Continued use of Drew after updates means you accept the revised policy.
+When changes occur, the "Last updated and effective" date will be revised.
+Continued use of Drew constitutes acceptance of the updated policy.